apache/iotdb/docs/UserGuide/Client/Command Line Interface.md

 Here is an example where the server is started locally and the user has not changed the running port.
 The default rpc port is 6667 </br>
-If you need to connect to the remote server or changes the prc port number of the server running, set the specific IP and RPC PORT at -h and -p.</br>
+If you need to connect to the remote server or changes the rpc port number of the server running, set the specific IP and RPC PORT at -h and -p.</br>
 You also can set your own environment variable at the front of the start script ("/sbin/start-cli.sh" for linux and "/sbin/start-cli.bat" for windows)

 The Linux and MacOS system startup commands are as follows: